Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 What is there to Do/See at the Honolulu Museum of Art for families?

-From special exhibitions to new and inventive ways to display the museum’s encyclopedic collection of artwork from around the world, HoMA is on par with the best museums in the world.
+From special exhibitions to new and inventive ways to display the museum’s encyclopedic collection of artwork from around the world, HoMA is on par with the best museums in the world and is especially one of the best museums in Oahu.

 Things to Do in Hawaii with Kids: a review of Honolulu Museum of Art on Oahu featured by top Hawaii blog, Hawaii Travel with Kids: image of Kids looking at artwork at the Honolulu Museum of Art on Oahu